leroym-biz/AWS-Restart-Journey/Portfolio Projects/README.md

 ## 📝 Project Status

-This is an **active learning portfolio**—projects are added weekly as I complete them.
+This is an **active learning portfolio**—projects are added as I complete them.
 Check back regularly for new AWS solutions.

-**Current Focus:** Building hands-on projects that demonstrate production-ready AWS architecture skills.
+**Current Focus:** Building hands-on projects that demonstrate production-ready AWS architecture skills, from serverless hosting to multi-tier applications to conversational AI.

 **Commitment:** Hands-on work every week.
 Not just watching videos—actually building infrastructure, writing documentation, and solving real problems.